top of page

 Physical distancing

-Staff will minimize the frequency of direct physical contact with children and encourage children to minimize physical contact with each other.
+At DYT, Staff will minimize the frequency of direct physical contact with children and encourage children to minimize physical contact with each other.
 Staff will also maintain physical distancing from one another.
 Younger children will be supported to have minimized direct contact with one another, while older children will be supported to maintain physical distance whenever possible.
 Children from the same household (e.g., siblings) do not need to maintain physical distance from each other.

 Physical distancing strategies include: avoiding hugs and handshakes, regularly reminding children to keep “hands to yourself” and minimizing the number of different staff that interact with the same children throughout the day.